spacebetween/hrgo-labs/content/posts/look-for-value-where-clients-and-candidates-collide.md

 > As a Candidate I can book myself into available interview slots with a Client or Recruiter so that I can attend an interview at a mutually convenient time.

-> As a Client or Recruiter I can set times that I am available to interview Candidates and publish them with joining details to my shorlist so that they can book themselves in for an interview.
+> As a Client or Recruiter, I can set times that I am available to interview Candidates and publish them with joining details to my shortlist so that they can book themselves in for an interview.

 ### Planner
 Where Candidates set their availability and Clients add their vacancies